 You can use any GUI client to upload and download your files, but you need to know some FTP server commands also.

-Type pwd to print the current working directory, you will see your user home folder:
+Type pwd to print the current working directory:

 You can list files using the ls command: